 As the Milennium arrived Ali returned to her trad roots climbing with different partners and on more adventurous cliffs: multi-pitch, sea cliffs and mountain crags.
 Venues included Wintours Leap in the Wye valley and Lech Ddu in North Wales.
 The desire to climb challenging routes led to climbs in Riglos, Northern Spain, the Penon on the southeast coast of Spain, Sardinia where the scope for climbing is wild, everything from trad to 30 foot run outs on sport routes, new routing on the Italian side of the Mont Blanc range and Morocco.

-Ali now has a more varied climbing lifestyle which takes her sport climbing in Spain, Greece and Sardinia, as well as Portland in the UK, trad climbing in Lundy, Morocco, Swanage, Pembrokeshire, North Wales, the Lake District and the Peak District.
+Ali now has a more varied climbing lifestyle which takes her sport climbing in Spain, Greece, Turkey and Sardinia, as well as Portland in the UK, trad climbing in Lundy, Morocco, Swanage, Pembrokeshire, North Wales, the Lake District and the Peak District.
 Ali is just as happy guiding clients, teaching sport and trad lead courses and watching novices become as addicted to the beautiful sport of climbing as she is.
 Ali is an enthusiastic climbing instructor with great empathy for her clients.
 She holds the Mountain Instructor Award, and a Bachelor of Education Degree.
 She is also an Accredited Assessor and Trainer for Bronze, Silver and Gold DofE.

 One of the best things about my job is meeting new people.